 - Click OK to close the menu.

-- Now you should see two new columns, showing you DPI resolution for each image.
+- Now you should see two new columns showing you the DPI resolution for each image.
 You can also sort files by clicking each of the column names.
 If you’re looking for a specific DPI, hover with your mouse cursor over the column header until you see the arrow to the right of the column name, pointing down.
 Click the arrow to reveal the filter menu and select any DPI value your files may have.

 Check the DPI of an Image with Adobe Photoshop

-As the ultimate image editing tool for many professionals, Photoshop allows you to check DPI of an image at any moment.
+As the ultimate image editing tool for many professionals, Photoshop allows you to check the DPI of an image at any moment.
 To check this, follow these few steps.